Woman's Hour: History

 In the early years the topics for the programme were arranged well in advance and printed in the Radio Times but by the 1980s there was a change to greater topicality.
 Clare Selerie-Gray became the producer in 1987 and steered the programme away from its tendency to include merely whimsical topics and ensured that the books read in the last section were more relevant to women's lives rather than ordinary novels.
 She responded to criticism that the programme was too feminist by asserting that it avoided "Spare Rib didactics" but that a feminist influence on the people who made it had occurred.

 On 31 December 2004, the show became Man's Hour for one day only, on which it was presented by Channel 4 News anchor Jon Snow.
 On 18 July 2010, after 64 years of Woman's Hour, the BBC began broadcasting a full series called Men's Hour on BBC Radio 5 Live, presented by Tim Samuels.

+In 2006, Woman's Hour had 2.7 million listeners.

 For one week in April 2014, the programme was guest edited by J. K. Rowling, Kelly Holmes, Naomi Alderman, Doreen Lawrence and Lauren Laverne.
 It was the first time the programme had a guest editor since its initial decade of broadcast.
 In September 2015, the programme hosted "Woman's Hour Takeover" with a week of guest editors, including Kim Cattrall, Nimko Ali, Rachel Treweek, Michelle Mone and Jacqueline Wilson.

 Late Night Woman's Hour, a spinoff series, was launched in 2015, presented by Lauren Laverne.
 The series is broadcast in an 11 pm timeslot and each episode takes a single topic for discussion.

 The lateness of the broadcast allows for more freedom to handle topics considered unsuitable for the morning broadcast.

 The programme has an annual "power list" of highly achieving women.
 The annual power list is determined by a panel of judges.

 On 18 March 2011, Woman's Hour was the first live broadcast from the new dock10 studios at Media City in Salford.

-In October 2016, it was recorded that the programme has 3.7 million listeners weekly and is the second most popular daily podcast across BBC Radio.
+In 2013, the programme had 3.9 million listeners, 14% of whom were men.
+In October 2016, it was recorded that the programme had 3.7 million listeners weekly and was the second most popular daily podcast across BBC Radio.
 A quarter of its audience were reported to be under 35 and 40% male.
-In 2013, the programme had 3.9 million listeners, 14% of whom were men.
-In 2006 it had 2.7 million listeners.